1972 Miller High Life 500

-The 1972 Miller High Life 500 was a NASCAR Winston Cup Series racing event that took place on March 5, 1972, at Ontario Motor Speedway in Ontario, California.
+The 1972 Miller High Life 500 was a NASCAR Winston Cup Series and Winston West Series racing event that took place on March 5, 1972, at Ontario Motor Speedway in Ontario, California.

 Race report

 Two hundred laps took place on a paved track spanning 2.500 mi; the race was resolved in three hours and fifty-six minutes.
 With a purse larger than the previous month's Daytona 500, 113 cars were waiting in line to compete in three qualifying sessions to fill the 51-car grid.
 An unprecedented number of teams failed to qualify for the race.

 Given the economic outlook of that era, it was amazing that 113 cars would try to earn a spot on the racing grid (with only a 45% chance of actually qualifying for the race).
 Clem Proctor won the 100-lap Sportsman race that was held the day before this race in a 1963 Thunderbird.
 The 1971 winner George Follmer withdrew after his owner had a dispute with the way NASCAR was inspecting the cars, seems like only two cars (Follmer's and Sonny Easley's) were being checked with templates as both were 1968 models and everything else was older.
 This would be the first of five consecutive races where the pole winner won the race, only time in NASCAR this has happened.

 Foyt was ridiculously faster than my Chevy down the straights.